smarseille/FS-UAE-SerialTCP2Midi/README.md

 install rtmidi:
 pip install rtmidi

+if this causes problem, try:
+pip install python-rtmidi

 This may not work for everyone, in that case get a whl version corresponding to your python version here: https://pypi.org/project/python-rtmidi/#files